youyifong/tsp/README.md

 - --s If present, four additional image files will be saved: 1) _mask_outline.png that contains cell masks, 2) _mask_text.png that contains the identified numbers of cell masks, 3) _mask_point.png that contains the center point of cell masks, 4) _mask_fill.png that contains the solid fill of cell masks

-- --r If present, two additional result files will be saved: 1) a cellpose output file named _seg.npy that contains information of masks, outlines, flows, and a cell diameter, 2) a simple text file named _sizes_coordinates.txt that contains the sizes and the x and y coordinates for each mask.
+- --r If present, three additional result files about masks for each image will be saved: 1) _seg.npy 2) _sizes_coordinates.txt, 3) _cp_outlines.txt

 - --model Cellpose model to use.
 The default is 'cytotrain7' to use the trained model on seven training images from K. This can be changed to 'tissuenet' to use the trained model on tissuenet images and to 'cyto' to use the pre-trained cellpose model on cytoplasm cellpose images.
 The trained models are saved under /fh/fast/fong_y/ cellpose_trained_models/